 5. Make a budget and stick to it.

 Be honest about where your money is going.
 If you cannot afford something, cut it out of your life.
 The writers of the Bible encourage us to learn to be content.
 The Apostle Paul said:

 “I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
-I can do all this through him who gives me strength.”
+Therefore, I can do all things through him who gives me strength.”
 (Philippians 4:12-13)

 I know debt can be crushing and the fear from the debt, a monster.
 I have known people who have had to ride on buses for long periods of time or walk huge distances to get to very low paying work.
 And hunger – it is such a real problem of suffering for so many in this world.
 I do not write these things without the images of real people in mind.

 But, if you have to go through something hard, is it not better to go through it with a good attitude?
 Sourness, resentment, bitterness, fear – they are as deadly as the huge debt – even worse.
 With God’s help, try to keep your heart right and your hope up.

 6. Be grateful if you have a job and do it well.

 I had a great grandfather that friends lovingly called “Judge Thomas,” (he was a farmer) who used to say, “Whatever your work, be the best at it.
 If it is only sweeping a floor, then be the best sweeper there is.”
 Do your job so well and thank God for the work.
 If you need to take on a second job, if you need to get more training or go back to school, find ways to do that.
 Talk to reliable people who can encourage and counsel you and help you on your journey of growth.

 Joseph, one of the great men described in the Old Testament, suffered as a slave and an unfairly accused prisoner, but even in those places he thrived, because he did his work well, with the right attitude.
 In due season, God worked through people to promote him to second in command of all of Egypt.